 Making my own patio stone by hand – hard work – every day!

-- Simplicity equals freedom – Owning less and doing more with your own hands creates a sense of independence that modern life often strips away.
+- Simplicity equals freedom – Owning less and doing more with your hands creates a sense of independence that modern life often strips away.

-Who Jungle Living Is (and Isn’t) For
+Who Jungle Living in Belize is (and Isn’t) For

-Jungle life in Belize is not for everyone.
+Belize jungle life is not for everyone.

 It’s for: